 1. Choose your Photograph

 Photos are the most important part in the commission process.
 I cannot stress enough how important good quality photos are.
 The majority of the time I am unable to meet the animals I paint, so your photos are my only insight into what they are like.
 Photos are absolutely key, the better the photo the better the portrait will be.
 Please take a look at my photography advice where you will find helpful tips on getting the perfect photo.

 2. Choose Style and Size of the Painting

-I offer a variety of sizes ranging from A5 to 3 feet.
+I offer a variety of sizes ranging from A5 to over 3 foot.
 These can be square or rectangle.

-Larger paintings from A3 upwards are on a deep 3.5cm boxed canvas which is ready to hang.
-A floating frame can be arranged for you at an extra cost.
+Larger paintings from A3 upwards are on a deep 3.5cm boxed canvas which is completed with a floating frame.

 Considerations on the size, shape & style of the painting depend on the following -